sugaat/EDA-Happiness-Report-with-frontend/README.md

 ## Acknowledgments

 - Special thanks to the World Happiness Report for providing the dataset.
-- Contributors to this project.
+- Future Contributors to this project.

 Happy exploring! 🌍😊
 ```